MaritaIfemeni/Fullstack_Shopping_App/README.md

 #### Missing functionalities

-- Normal user is not able to update their own details, delete the account or see their own products.
+- Normal user is not able to update their own details, delete the account or see their own orders.
 - No payment feature done.
 - Not all user alerts are applied, for example when product is updated, it does not give a notice if it was updated or not.
 - Indications that app is loading when fetching data from API has not been done.